 Some older adults have a hard time cooking for themselves.
 Offering to take them out to dinner or cook for them can lift their spirits and make them feel connected.
 Schedule time on a weekly or monthly basis to get together with seniors you know over a meal.

-Stopping senior isolation
+How to combat senior isolation

 Living alone does not always mean a person is lonely.
 But, it can be a factor that leads to social isolation in our aging populations.
 Knowing the causes and signs of social isolation can help us protect seniors from feeling lonely and disconnected.